US Expat Taxes in 2023: A 12-Step Guide to Tax Filing Success

 1. Earned income

-All individual US persons who have earned a total of over $12,950 in 2022 must file a federal US tax return using IRS Form 1040.
-For married couples filing jointly, that minimum changes to $25,900.
-However, there are some circumstances in which the minimums are even lower — such as if you’re self-employed ($400) or a US person married to a foreigner and filing separately, or vice versa ($5).
+For married couples filing jointly, that minimum changes to $27,700.
+However, there are some circumstances in which the minimums are even lower.
+For example, if you’re self-employed and make $400 or more, you must file a US tax return.
+Additionally, if you are a US person married to a foreigner and filing separately, or vice versa ($5).
 If you’re not sure if you meet the tax filing requirement for your situation, check out our post about the minimum filing thresholds for various expat circumstances.

-The figures on your tax return must always be converted into US dollars.
-Make sure to use a reputable currency conversion calculator (and use the same one throughout for consistency’s sake).
+All figures on your tax return must be converted into US dollars.
+Make sure to use a reputable currency conversion calculator such as the US Treasury Reporting Rates of Exchange (1).
+Whichever you choose, take care to use the same throughout for consistency’s sake.

 Let’s look at the breakdown side by side:

 The earned income mentioned above includes everything you have actively earned from your employer(s) and any clients (if applicable), as well as certain benefits (such as from a union strike or disability benefits).
-But you must report any passive income as well.
+However, you must also report passive income as well.

 Passive income is also called “unearned income” and refers to income you didn’t actively work for.
 This includes income gained through investments, interest, and payments, among other forms of unearned income.